How to Calculate Federal Income Tax

 What will the employee’s FIT withholding be?
 Here’s what we’ll need to do:

 - Calculate the adjusted wages.
-First, use the worksheet found on page 5 of IRS Pub 15-T to calculate the adjusted annual wage amount.
+First, use Worksheet 1A found on page 9 of IRS Pub 15-T to calculate the adjusted annual wage amount.

-- Account for dependent tax credits.
-Finally, you can make any needed tax adjustments for dependents and determine the amount of tax per check.
+- Account for dependents, other tax credits, and extra withholding.
+Finally, you can make any needed tax adjustments and determine the amount of tax per check.

 Step 1: Figure the Adjusted Wages

 To get the adjusted annual wage amount, let’s look at this worksheet.
 It can be daunting (gotta love IRS tax forms), but we’ll break down each step.
-Note there’s a different process depending on if the employee has a new W-4 (2020 and later) or an old W-4 (2019 and earlier).
-It may help to have a copy of the new W-4 open in another window so you can refer to the form as we go down the worksheet.
+Note there’s a different process depending on if the employee’s W-4 is 2020 or later or if the employee’s W-4 is 2019 or earlier.
+It may help to have a copy of the most recent W-4 open in another window so you can refer to the form as we go down the worksheet.

-Remember to use the Percentage Method Tables for Automated Payroll Systems if you are trying to verify Patriot’s FIT calculations.
+Remember to use Worksheet 1A on page 9 of IRS Pub 15-T, “Employer’s Withholding Worksheet for Percentage Method Tables for Automated Payroll Systems” if you are trying to verify Patriot’s FIT calculations.

 - The biweekly wages are $3,000 (Line 1a)